 Thus, listening to all those prayers to the PokéGods, Niantic released Pokémon GO in 2016 on mobile devices.
-The San Francisco-based company used its savoir-faire in augmented reality to deliver a game where players would not only be able to catch and encounter Pokémon in specific locations in the real world with just their phone or tablet but to do so they would have to actively hunt in the outdoors and engage with other players.
+The San Francisco-based company used its savoir-faire in augmented reality to deliver a game where players would not only be able to catch and encounter Pokémon in specific locations in the real world with just their phone or tablet but to do so they would have to hunt in the outdoors and engage with other players actively.
 If you ever see someone fiercely staring at their phone before breaking into a run while yelling, “I’ll get you this time,” it is a Trainer.

 But you might already know that: when the game was released five years ago, people simply went crazy for it.
 The title turned into a smashing global phenomenon worldwide.
-Whole crowds of Trainers were invading all public spaces, nose on their screen, filling their Pokédex, hoping to become ‘the very best.’
+Whole crowds of Trainers were invading all public spaces, noses on their screen, filling their Pokédex, hoping to become ‘the very best.’
 It was crazy then, and it is still crazy now, only less pervasive maybe.
 Yet, the community is still massive and engaged, the numbers generated are still astounding, and the game is more than alive and well.
 And as you will see, COVID-19 did not stop the PokéFrenzy.

-Pokémon GO User Stats
+Pokémon GO user stats